 Shaula, Lambda Scorpii (λ Sco), is a triple star system located at a distance of about 570 light years from Earth in the direction of the constellation Scorpius.
 With an apparent magnitude of 1.62, it is the second brightest star in Scorpius, fainter only than the red supergiant Antares.

 Shaula is the 24th brightest star in the sky.
 It is only slightly fainter than Regulus in the constellation Leo, Adhara in Canis Major and Castor in Gemini, and it just outshines Gacrux in Crux, Bellatrix in Orion and Elnath in Taurus.

 Lambda Scorpii consists of three components: two B-type stars, appearing bluish in colour, and a faint pre-main sequence companion.
 Lambda Scorpii A, the primary star in the system, is a hot blue-white subgiant star of the spectral type B2IV that has either already stopped fusing hydrogen in its core or will soon do so.
-Due to its high mass, it will probably end its life in a supernova explosion.
+Due to its high mass, it will probably end its life as a supernova.
 The star has 14.5 solar masses and a radius 8.8 times that of the Sun.
 It is 36,300 times more luminous than the Sun.

 Lambda Scorpii A is classified as a Beta Cephei-type variable, which means that it exhibits small, rapid changes in brightness – less than a tenth of a magnitude – as a result of pulsations of its surface.
 It changes brightness with two periods, 0.2137 and 0.1069 days.
 The pulsations are caused by an abundance of iron deep beneath the surface, where the temperature reaches 200,000 K, causing the iron to increase in opacity.
 As a result, there is a subsurface build-up of energy that increases pressure and pushes the layers out over several hours.